danyalsaqib/wsl_local_host/README.md

 ```
 ping "$(hostname).local"
 ```
 Should this command run without any packet loss, the communication channel between WSL and windows is up and running.
+The function 'get_localhost_wsl()' should then hopefully run without issues.